La Plonge 192

-La Plonge 192 is an Indian reserve of the English River First Nation in Saskatchewan.
+La Plonge 192 is an Indian reserve of the English River First Nation in Saskatchewan, Canada.
 It is about 19 km south of Île-à-la-Crosse.
 In the 2016 Canadian Census, it recorded a population of 148 living in 46 of its 51 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 59 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.